 He was ordained a Minister of the Baptist Church in 1950; taught music and directed the Music Department at Trinity College; served in business, assistant pastorate and Christian education positions in Ohio and Florida; and worked with Youth for Christ International in the United States and overseas.

 Dr. Luttrell and his wife started their missionary service in 1952, working primarily in the West Indies and Latin America from Puerto Rico.
-He was the Founder-Director, and President of the Calvary Evangelistic Mission, Inc. and WIW Missionary Radio Station, founded in 1955 in Puerto Rico to teach the Word of God to the people of the Lesser Antilles Islands.
-“Follow-up” projects to broadcasting have made the ministry unique: Bible Correspondence School (now over 45,000 active students); Counseling by correspondence; Radio Rallies; and personal contact in Home Visitation Evangelism.
+He was the Founder-Director, and President of the Calvary Evangelistic Mission, Inc. (founded 1953).
+WIW Missionary Radio Station went on the air in 1956 to teach the Word of God to the people of the Lesser Antilles Islands.
+“Follow-up” projects to broadcasting have made the ministry unique: Bible Correspondence School (over 45,000 students); Counseling by correspondence; Radio Rallies; and personal contact in Home Visitation Evangelism.

 For eleven years he and his family lived on Vieques Island, where WIVV Radio Station is located, and where the WIW Vocational Training Center operated.
 In 1963 the Mission headquarters was moved to San Juan.
 Since 1982 the headquarters has been located in the CEM Building Complex at 1409 Ponce de Leon in San Juan.

 WBMJ Radio Station, in San Juan, was purchased by a fraternal organization with the backing of CEM, which began broadcasting instructional, educational and Bible teaching programming in 1986.
 Don Luttrell hosted the effective, popular and Bible-oriented, “Questions And Answers” program.